rpldy/react-uploady-docs/docs/guides/DragAndDrop.md

 This example shows how to use the popular react-dnd library.

-It uses the [UploadyContext API](../packages/ui/uploady#uploadycontext-api) to initiate the upload when the file is dropped.
+It uses the [Uploady Context API](../api/context#api) to initiate the upload when the file is dropped.

 ```javascript
 import React from "react";